cassalab/mvetr/README.md

+This code accompanies MSc Thesis Prediction of Missense Variant Effects on Quantitative Traits From Population Cohort Data

-# Missense Variant Trait Effect predictor (MVTE)
+# Missense Variant Effect on Traits Regression (MVETR)
-Inspired by MVP, we develop models to predict missense variant effects on traits in humans.
+Regression models to predict missense variant effects on traits in humans.
 We use exome sequencing and trait data from UKBB.

 ## Steps
 ### 0. Update the paths